-\oursystem uses an object's distance from camera and its calculated bounding box to estimate its 3D location in our video processing plan.
-Specifically, we use YOLOv5~\cite{josher:yolov5} to estimate the bounding box and Monocular Depth Estimator~\cite{godard:monodepth} (Monodepth2) to estimate the object's distance from camera in our baseline plan.
-Monodepth2 only requires monocular images (videos) to estimate each object's distance from camera; therefore, it is extremely flexible in general use cases. \oursystem can always use Monodepth2 to estimate any object's distance from camera in a video frame.
-However, this algorithm is slow and can take upto \bmv{\evalVariableZeroMonodepthAllPercent\%} portion of the total baseline video processing runtime.
-Therefore, we explored an alternative algorithm that leverage existing geospatial metadata to speed up the process for estimating 3D object location.
+In our video processing plan, Spatialyze estimates an object's 3D location using its distance from the camera and calculated bounding box.
+Specifically, we use YOLOv5~\cite{josher:yolov5} to estimate the bounding box and Monodepth2~\cite{godard:monodepth} to estimate the object's distance from the camera in our baseline plan.
+Monodepth2 only requires monocular images to estimate each object's distance from the camera; therefore, it is flexible in general use cases.
+Spatialyze can always use Monodepth2 to estimate any object's distance from the camera in a video frame.
+However, this algorithm is slow and can take up to \bmv{\evalVariableZeroMonodepthAllPercent\%} portion of the total baseline video processing runtime.
+Therefore, we explored an alternative algorithm that leverages existing geospatial metadata to speed up 3D object location estimation.